Profilerr

 Dust 2 map in CS2

 Finally, with Counter-Strike 2 replacing CS:GO, Dust 2 must have changed as well, right?
 Surprisingly, the map received the smallest amount of changes relative to what it got over the years, despite the sheer importance of the transition from Source to Source 2 engine.
 Dust 2 was actually referred to by Valve as the “touchstone” map, meaning that all they did was improve the lighting, graphics, optimization, and so on while retaining the same layout.
 Are you happy with this turn of events?
 We surely are.
 This legend already received too many changes, and now it’s time to leave it alone.
 The latest news that may make you even happier is that this map came back to Active Duty some days ago, replacing Overpass.
 It seems that it’s in for a long haul.
+So it's worth revisiting the dust 2 tips and tactics that have been forgotten so that your team and individual performance is at its best.

 So yeah, that’s what the current state of the evolution of Dust 2 map in CS2 is like.
 But rest assured that nothing is set in stone—we will probably see more changes to this timeless classic in the coming months and years.